King Vidor: Warner Brothers: 1949–1951

 Vidor's three films for Warner Brothers studios—The Fountainhead (1949), Beyond the Forest (1949) and Lightning Strikes Twice (1951)—were crafted to reconcile the excessive and amoral violence displayed in his Duel in the Sun (1946) with a constructive presentation of American individualism that comported with his Christian Science precepts of morality.

-The Fountainhead (1949): Unhappy with the screen adaption offered by Warner Brothers for Ayn Rand's 1938 novel, The Fountainhead Vidor asked the author to write the script.
-Rand accepted but inserted a caveat into her contract that required that she authorize any deviation from the book's story or dialogue, which Vidor abided by.
+The Fountainhead (1949): Unhappy with the screen adaptation offered by Warner Brothers for Ayn Rand's 1938 novel The Fountainhead, Vidor asked the author to write the script.
+Rand accepted but inserted a caveat into her contract requiring that she authorize any deviation from the book's story or dialogue.
+Vidor accepted the provision.

-Rand's political philosophy of Objectivism is distilled through the character of architect Howard Roark (Gary Cooper), who adopts an uncompromising stand on the physical integrity of his proposed designs.
+Rand's political philosophy of Objectivism is distilled through the character of architect Howard Roark (Gary Cooper), who adopts an uncompromising stance on the physical integrity of his proposed designs.
 When one of his architectural projects is compromised, he destroys the building with dynamite.
 At his trial, Roark offers a principled and forthright defense for his act of sabotage and is exonerated by the jury.
-Though Vidor was committed to developing his own populist notion of American individualism, Rand's didactic right-wing scenario and script informs much of the film.
+Though Vidor was committed to developing his own populist notion of American individualism, Rand's didactic Objectivist scenario and script informs much of the film.
 The Roark character is loosely based on the architect Frank Lloyd Wright, both in the novel and Vidor's film version.

 Vidor's most outstanding cinematic innovation in The Fountainhead is his highly stylized images of the Manhattan high-rise interiors and skylines.
 The urban landscapes, created by Art Director Edward Carrere were strongly influenced by German Expressionism and contribute to the film's compelling film noir character.
 The eroticism inherent in the sets resonate with the on-screen sexual tension, augmented by the off-screen affair between Cooper and Patricia Neal, who plays the architect's ally-adversary Dominique Francon.

 The Fountainhead enjoyed profitable box-office returns but a poor critical reception.
 Satisfied with his experience at Warner's, Vidor signed a two-film contract with the studio.
 In his second picture he would direct Warner's most prestigious star Bette Davis in Beyond the Forest (1949).